China to merge regulators, create new ministries in biggest revamp in years

 ‘HEART-WRENCHING’

-According to a parliament document released on Tuesday, the government will create seven new ministries: natural resources; ecological environment; emergency management; agriculture and rural affairs; culture and tourism; veterans affairs; and the National Health Commission.
+According to the parliament document released on Tuesday, the government will create seven new ministries: natural resources; ecological environment; emergency management; agriculture and rural affairs; culture and tourism; veterans affairs; and the National Health Commission.

-Within the ministries and departments being restructured, some officials are concerned about the loss of some functions while others welcomed the opportunity to gain new powers, according to people familiar with the situation.
+Within the departments being restructured, some officials are concerned about the loss of some functions while others welcome the opportunity to gain new powers, according to people familiar with the situation.

 “Everyone seems to regard these departments as their own interests - giving up a piece of yourself is very heart-wrenching but it’s a pleasure to take a piece of someone else,” said an official at a ministry, declining to be named due to the sensitivity of the matter.